 | A length/validation limit trips | Unicode characters can count as multiple characters | Text is cut off or the field rejects it |

-Captions are usually the most permissive field an app has — they're built for expressive, long-form text.
+Captions are usually the most permissive field an app has, since they're built for expressive, long-form text.
 Comments, replies, display names and search boxes are more locked down, so they're where Unicode styling most often gets stripped.
 This is the same mechanism behind text showing up as empty boxes: the character exists, but that specific surface won't render or keep it.

 Which fields most often strip or block styled text?

-- Instagram comments — noticeably stricter than captions; styling frequently drops.
+- Instagram comments are noticeably stricter than captions, and styling frequently drops.

-- Usernames and display-name fields — heavily restricted on most platforms.
+- Usernames and display-name fields are heavily restricted on most platforms.

-- In-app chat markdown fields — a chat app whose bold is native markdown, so it expects its own syntax, not pasted Unicode.
+- In-app chat markdown fields, where bold is native markdown, expect the app's own syntax rather than pasted Unicode.
 This splits by app:

 *bold*.